colorfulsing/vm_host/README.md

 ### My Fedora PCIe passthrough guide

-We will need several things for PCIe passthrough, one of those important things is to make sure that the PCIe device we want to passthrough is on it's own IOMMU group, or in case there are more PCIe devices on the same group, to be 100% sure we want to passthrough those devices too as you can only pass a IOMMU group as a whole.
+We will need several things for PCI passthrough, one of those important things is to make sure that the PCI device we want to passthrough is on it's own IOMMU group, or in case there are more PCI devices on the same group, to be 100% sure we want to passthrough those devices too as you can only pass a IOMMU group as a whole.

 Therefore, in case it is impossible to pass all devices on the IOMMU group because it would affect the host stability, or we simply are not happy with passing all devices on the IOMMU group, we can also use [ACS patch](https://aur.archlinux.org/cgit/aur.git/tree/add-acs-overrides.patch?h=linux-vfio "ACS patch") to split the specific devices we want into it's own IOMMU group.
 If this is the case, check the [Kernel with ACS patch](#kernel-with-acs-patch "Kernel with ACS patch") section.